 Aside from being visually stunning, the ability of antique furniture to make a statement is often part of its attraction.
-Vintage pieces can also have practical uses, with hidden storage adding to their appeal.
+Vintage pieces can also have practical uses, with hidden storage and secret compartments adding to their appeal.

 From the late 16th Century and into the 17th Century, Italian cabinet makers popularised this sort of multi-purpose furniture, which reached English and American makers by the 18th Century.

 Part of the appeal of hidden storage in antique furniture is its thrilling use in fiction as a concealer of truth and a keeper of secrets.
 How many times have you seen a secret compartment housing a classified document or a love confession in a book or on television?
 If you bought antique furniture now could you discover a similar hidden storage secret?